AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 Here, we can write :ada:`Arr'First` and :ada:`Arr'Last` instead of :ada:`Arr.all'First` and :ada:`Arr.all'Last`, respectively, because :ada:`Arr`
-is implicitly dereference.
+is implicitly dereferenced.
 The same applies to :ada:`Arr'Component_Size`.
 Note that we can write both :ada:`Arr'Size` and :ada:`Arr.all'Size`, but they have different meanings: